 |Twelve Months Twenty-Four Photos.
 Numbers Seven and Eight - April

-This entry was originally posted at http://blahflowers.dreamwidth.org/636243.html.
+down the hill which was doing a 'proper' exhibition on longitude which I much preferred.This entry was originally posted at http://blahflowers.dreamwidth.org/648192.html.
 Please comment there using OpenID.

 |Twelve Months Twenty-Four Photos.
 Numbers Five and Six - March